DeepRank/Deeprank-GNN/docs/tutorial.advanced.rst

 ---------------------------

 The provided example makes use of **internal edges** and **external edges**.

-We perform convolutions on the internal and external edges independently by providing the followinf data to the convolution layers:
+We perform convolutions on the internal and external edges independently by providing the following data to the convolution layers:

 - data_ext.internal_edge_index, data_ext.internal_edge_attr for the **internal** edges

 - data_ext.edge_index, data_ext.edge_attr for the **external** edges

 >>> class GIN_EGAT(torch.nn.Module):